neiger/driverestapisqa/restcalls/Files/GET-ReadFile.md

 ## Success response

-A successfully response will return a status code and a json, even if there are no files/folders in Drive.
+A successfully response will return a status code and a json with the files information, even when files/folders are not present in Drive.

 **Code**: ```200 OK```